YouDengdeng/FastCellpose/README.md

 ## Own data training

-*It's worth noticing that for different segmentation tasks, the hyparameters need to be finetuned to achieve better results.*
+*It's worth noticing that for different segmentation tasks, the hyparameters may need to be finetuned to achieve better results.*

 FastCellpose requires a sufficient amount of data  to complete its supervised training process.
 Here we introduce the folders and process to deal with your data(every folder has a demo image, please check them out if you have any problem).